 - 6 oz French's fried onions

-Preheat oven to 350 and coat a 9x13 baking dish
+Preheat oven to 350 and coat a 9x13 baking dish with cooking spray.

-In large bowl, stir celery, cheese, sour cream, mayo and cream of chicken.
+In a large bowl, stir celery, cheese, sour cream, mayo and cream of chicken.
 Add chicken and almonds.
 Spoon into dish.

 Bake uncovered for 30 minutes.
 Sprinkle fried onion and cook another 5 minutes.
 Let stand 5-10 minutes.
 Enjoy!